dougeby/IntuneDocs/intune/windows-store-for-business.md

 * Intune blocks assignment and installation of apps if there are an insufficient number of licenses available.

 ## Before you start

 Review the following information before you start syncing and assigning apps from the Windows Store for Business:

-* You must configure Intune as the mobile device management authority for your organization.
+- You must configure Intune as the mobile device management authority for your organization.
-* You must have signed up for an account on the Windows Store for Business.
+- You must have signed up for an account on the Windows Store for Business.
-* Once you have associated a Windows Business Store account with Intune, you cannot change to a different account in the future.
+- Once you have associated a Windows Business Store account with Intune, you cannot change to a different account in the future.
-* Apps purchased from the store cannot be manually added to or deleted from Intune.
+- Apps purchased from the store cannot be manually added to or deleted from Intune.
 They can only be synchronized with the Windows Store for Business.
-* Intune synchronizes only online licensed apps you have purchased from the Windows Store for Business.
+- Intune synchronizes both online and offline licensed apps you have purchased from the Windows Store for Business.
+- Only offline apps that are free of charge can be synced to Intune.
-* to use this capability, devices must be joined to Active Directory Domain Services, or workplace-joined.
+- To use this capability, devices must be joined to Active Directory Domain Services, or workplace-joined.
-* Enrolled devices must be using the 1511 release of Windows 10 or later.
+- Enrolled devices must be using the 1511 release of Windows 10 or later.

 ## Associate your Windows Store for Business account with Intune
 Before you enable synchronization in the Intune console, you must configure your store account to use Intune as a management tool: